How Was The Grand Canyon Made?

 The Power of the Colorado River

 The Grand Canyon wouldn’t exist without the Colorado River.
 This mighty river has been carving through rock for millions of years, slowly but surely shaping the canyon we see today.
+In fact, if you’re wondering what river runs thru Grand Canyon, it’s the powerful Colorado River.
 Scientists believe that the process began around six million years ago, though some research suggests it could be even older.

 As the river flowed, it carried sand, gravel, and rocks with it.
 These materials acted like sandpaper, slowly wearing away the rock beneath and deepening the canyon.
 Over time, the river cut deeper and deeper, exposing layers of rock that are now visible along the canyon walls.